vajahath/generator-ts-np/README.md

 | `npm run build`              | compiles content of `src/` into `dist/` folder with some additional tasks like copying non-ts files cleaning dir, linting, prettifying etc.                   |
 | `npm run lint`               | lints and styles your code with [prettier](https://www.npmjs.com/package/prettier) and [tslint](https://github.com/palantir/tslint) and fixes fixable issues. |
 | `npm run lint-noFix`         | invokes `npm lint` without fix option => means if any issues found, it just notifies with out fixing it.                                                      |

+## Travis CI/CD

+This is disabled by default.
+Following are the things you would normally do while publishing your module(with out CI/CD).

+- run tests
+- test your package against few stable versions
+- build
+- create a git tag for that version
+- push tags
+- npm publish

+With CI/CD enabled, all you have to do is:

+- create git tag (`git tag v<version>`)
+- push tags (`git push --tags`)

+Travis will do all other things for you, including publishing your package to npm.

+### How To Enable Travis CI/CD

+Open `.travis.ym` file in your scaffolded directory structure and follow instructions over there.

+### How To Publish Your Package

+After hand checking everything is correct,

+- `$ git tag vX.X.X` (example: `git tag v1.5.3`)
+- `$ git push --tags`
+- Head to travis page and see it is being deployed

 ## Directory structure